FusionAuth/fusionauth-site/astro/src/content/articles/tokens/jwt-components-explained.md

 * private information such as government Ids
 * secrets like passwords
-* anything that would leak information like an integer id
+* anything that would leak information like an integer Id

 Another security concern is related to the verification of the `aud` claim.
 Since consuming code already possesses the token, isn't verifying the `aud` claim extra work?
 The `aud` claim indicates who should receive this JWT, but the code already has it.
 Nope, always verify this claim.